Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 So with all of this information, should you choose a garage floor replacement or go with a floor repair?
 The latter may be a simpler fix, but it will also prove to be more of a short-term fix, depending on the severity of the problem.

 How important are the aesthetics of your garage floor to you?
-Patching cracks or larger sections of your floor with unsightly repair materials that don’t match your floor’s colour may not be a desirable look for your garage space.
+Patching cracks or larger sections of your floor with unsightly repair materials that don’t match your floor’s color may not be a desirable look for your garage space.

 Why Floortex™ is your best garage floor replacement solution